-Do you still remember the cute old lady asking “where’s the beef?”
+Do you still remember the cute old lady asking “Where’s the beef?”
 That was one catchy slogan.
 It outlived the brand’s use of the slogan, just like “I’m Going To Disneyland.”
 An effective slogan can mean the difference between an advertisement being seen and being remembered.
-Here are some tips to help make your own “Got Milk?” or other timeless tag line.

-• Sticky.
-The slogan needs to be memorable and maintain freshness.
+Sticky: The slogan needs to be memorable and maintain freshness.
 Anything trendy will not work in the long run and anything forgettable isn’t worth your money.
 “This is your brain.
-This is your brain on drugs,” is engrained in everyone’s minds though this line hasn’t been used for years.
+This is your brain on drugs,” is ingrained in everyone’s minds though this line hasn’t been used for years.

 Photo courtesy of nomad73